 What if my cavity is too large for a filling?

 The longer you leave a cavity untreated, the larger it grows, which can make treating the cavity more complex.
 For instance, after treating an especially large cavity, your dentist might recommend placing a dental crown over the tooth in addition to a filling.
 If the tooth decay has reached the inner chamber of your tooth, called the pulp, then you might require root canal therapy instead of a tooth filling.

-Tooth-colored fillings not only blend in with your tooth, but also treat cavities better by offering more reliable protection against oral bacteria.
-To learn more, schedule a consultation by calling Lake Forest Dental Arts in Lake Forest, IL, at 847-234-0517.
-We also proudly serve residents of Lake Bluff, Chicago, Libertyville, Gurnee, Highland Park, Vernon hills, Winnetka, Wilmette, Kenilworth, Bannockburn, Ravinia, and all surrounding communities in the Chicago Metro area.
+White fillings not only blend in with your smile, but also treat cavities better by offering more reliable reinforcement and protection against oral bacteria.
+To learn more, schedule a consultation with your Chicago cosmetic dentist at Lake Forest Dental Arts at 847-234-0517.
+We proudly serve the metropolitan Chicago area, as well as the North Shore and Northwest suburbs.